AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Name: Fei Lin
 - School: CUNY Brooklyn College
 - Favorite Quote: "whatever you do, do it 100%.
 When you work, work.
 When you laugh, laugh.
 When you eat, eat like it's your last meal." - Tony Lip
+---
+- Name: Gyanateet Dutta
+- School: Kalinga Institute of Industrial Technology(KIIT University)
+- Favorite Quote: "Deep reinforcement learning is like teaching a dog to do a backflip, but with a lot more math and fewer treats."
+-